 Outside network problems

-An indirect approach is required when you don't control the failing part of the network.
-Solving problems outside your network involves persuading someone else to make changes.
+An indirect approach is required when you don't control the failing part of the network, and often involves persuading someone else to make changes.

 Finding the source of the problem

-After you install PingPlotter, watch this getting started video.
-It will give you an overview of how the program works.
+After you install PingPlotter, watch this getting started video for an overview of how the program works.